danbider/danbider.github.io/content/publication/inverse_dyn_vsmc/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *38th International Conference on Machine Learning (ICML 2021)*
+publication: In *Neural Information Processing Systems Workshop on Differentiable Computer Vision, Graphics, and Physics in Machine Learning (NeurIPS DiffCVGP 2020; Oral)*
-publication_short: In *ICML 2021*
+publication_short: In *NeurIPS DiffCVGP 2020*

 abstract: bla

 # Summary.
 An optional shortened abstract.
-summary: Deriving systematic biases in scalable GPs; eliminating them using Russian-Roulette estimators.
+summary: Estimate pose using a CNN; Model pose as a rigid-body system; infer its angular dynamics AND the external torques acting on it using a new nested variant of VSMC.

 tags: []